 Here we have a subtler display of color, and a very deliberate one at that.

 The dial this time around is a pitch black.
-Gucci’s black dials are noted for being exceptionally black.
+Gucci watches’ black dials are noted for being exceptionally black.
 To quote the great scholar Nigel Tufnel, “It’s like, how much more black could this be?
 And the answer is none.
 None more black.”

 It’s interesting to note that the previous entry had two bees on the dial.
 While a lot of companies will simply reuse a dial with a different color scheme for variety in their watches, it’s clear here that Gucci is not one of those companies.

 Their dials are deliberate and meticulously designed.
-There’s a reason for the circles this time around, and the singular white bee.
-It’s an experiment with form and color, and the effect it has on us when we see it is one that’s been engineered by true fashion artists.
+There’s a reason for the linear look, as it’s an experiment with form and color, and the effect it has on us when we see it is one that’s been engineered by true fashion artists.

-Just to show how non-formulaic Gucci is, here is a Dive with a totally black and white dial, devoid of any brand symbology whatsoever.
+Just to show how non-formulaic Gucci men's watches are, here is a Dive with a totally black and white dial, devoid of any brand symbology whatsoever.

 Instead, the color has been pulled out into the nylon strap – a green and red striped wonder that is, perhaps, the most Gucci thing we’ve ever seen.